Magicjarvis/waiter/README.md

 A simple (HTTP) server

 ## About
 Simple webserver using BSD Sockets.
-(Current C++ Wrapper based heavily on http://cs.ecs.baylor.edu/~donahoo/practical/CSockets/practical/)

 Development has only just begun!
 Right now, please pay this no mind.